Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

-Our experimental and theoretical results show that the CDW in {\KVS} forms via phonon softening towards zero energy, with the soft phonons exhibiting a prominent in-plane anisotropy that is captured by the momentum-dependent EPC.
-The CDW formation in {\KVS} exhibits phonon softening over an extended momentum region [Fig.~\ref{Figure3}(e)], a mean-field temperature dependence of $E_{\rm ph}$ [Fig.~\ref{Figure2}], and a phonon damping rate $\gamma/(2E_0)$ that gradually increases towards unity at $T_{\rm CDW}$ [Fig.~\ref{Figure2}(d)], similar to behaviors in the formation of the EPC-driven CDW in $2H$-NbSe$_2$ \cite{Weber2011}, further supporting an EPC-driven CDW in {\KVS}.
-As the {\AVS} compounds are overall similar, and a common diffuse scattering is uncovered through our IXS and previous diffraction measurements [Fig.~\ref{Figure3}(a)] then suggests EPC to be the common mechanism of the CDWs in {\AVS}, although electronic effects \cite{Eiter2012,Enzner2025} may be also at play and contribute to the unconventional properties reported for these materials.
+Our experimental and theoretical results show that the CDW in {\KVS} forms via phonon softening towards zero energy, with the soft phonons exhibiting a prominent in-plane anisotropy that is consistent with the momentum-dependent EPC.
+The CDW formation in {\KVS} exhibits phonon softening over an extended momentum region [Fig.~\ref{Figure3}(e)], a mean-field temperature dependence of $E_{\rm ph}$ [Fig.~\ref{Figure2}], and a phonon damping rate $\gamma/(2E_0)$ that gradually increases towards unity at $T_{\rm CDW}$ [Fig.~\ref{Figure2}(d)], similar to the EPC-driven CDW of $2H$-NbSe$_2$ \cite{Weber2011}, further supporting an EPC-driven CDW in {\KVS}.
+The common diffuse scattering [Fig.~\ref{Figure3}(a)] then suggests EPC to be the common mechanism of the CDWs in {\AVS}, although electronic effects \cite{Eiter2012,Enzner2025} may be also at play and contribute to the unconventional properties reported for these materials.